Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 This situation may arise when:
 - you can use an exploit to write to a file, but cannot execute arbitrary code
 - you can execute arbitrary code, but only one command at a time/in a restrictive shell, and you want to [[Linux Shells#Upgrading a Shell|upgrade your shell]]
+- your shell might be about to be closed, and you want to gain persistence on the box (i.e. repeatable access)

 A practical example can be seen in [[15 - Shell as www-data#SSH Persistence]]